ochoalopes/exprengine/README.md

 - Float: Represented by appending an 'f' to the number.
 Example: "3.14f"
 - Double: Represented by appending an 'D' to the number.
 Example: "6.02D"
 - Decimal: Represented by appending a 'd' to the number.
 Example: "100.0d"

+### Variable
+To use variable you have to add a placeholder in your expression, then you can use a dictionary or an ordered list of values, this is available for ValidateExpression, EvaluateExpression and ComputeExpression.

+- String: ":firstVariable * 10i <= :secondVariable"

 ### Usage